To expand and collapse the navigation please click on the headings

 |

 Miss Mary Roddam of Woodcote Hall, near NewportMiss Mary Roddam (1851 - 1931).
 The daughter of Selina Cotes of Woodcote Hall who married William Roddam of Roddam Hall, Northumberland.
-She formed the Newport Nursing Association at Beaumaris House and also a home at Edgmond for girls for the Workhouse or in poor circumstances.
+She formed the Newport Nursing Benefit Association at Beaumaris House c1900.
+She got the infirmary at the workhouse passed by the workhouse board, and this opened in 1908. also a home at Edgmond for girls for the Workhouse or in poor circumstances.
 This house is at Edgmond and now known as "Moorfield".
 She was also involved in the Girls Friendly Society.
 1910 - 1930 |

 |